Key facts

 To complete the Graduate Certificate of Cloud Architectures and Solutions, students must attain 4 credit points (one year part- time study), which must include the following:

-- Four (4) core units (4 credit points)
+- four (4) core units (4 credit points)

-- Completion of STP050 Academic Integrity (0-credit point compulsory unit)
+- completion of DAI001 Academic Integrity Module (0-credit point compulsory unit).

 Students are required to meet the University's academic progress and conduct requirements.
-Click here for more information.

 Intakes by location